Archbishopric of Belgrade and Karlovci: Historical background, before 1920

 Eparchy of Belgrade is one of the oldest ecclesiastical institutions in this part of Europe.
 Ancient Bishopric of Singidunum was an important ecclesiastical center of the late Roman Empire during 4th and 5th century.
 Its bishops Ursacius and Secundianus were actively involved in religious controversies over Arianism.
 That ancient bishopric finally collapsed after 584 when ancient Singidunum was finally destroyed by Avars.

 After the Christianization of Slavs, eparchy was renewed as late as 9th century.
 First medieval Bishop of Belgrade who is known by name was Sergije in 878.
 Since 1018 it belonged to the Eastern Orthodox Archbishopric of Ohrid.
 At the end of the 13th century, Belgrade became the capital city of Serbian king Stefan Dragutin and Eparchy of Belgrad came under jurisdiction of Serbian Orthodox Church.
 At the beginning of the 15th century, during the rule of Serbian despot Stefan Lazarević, metropolitans of Belgrade were among most influential hierarchs of the Serbian Patriarchate of Peć.
 Belgrade fell under Turkish rule in 1521, but Serbian Patriarchate was renewed in 1557 with its seat in the Patriarchal Monastery of Peć.
 During 16th and 17th centuries, Serbian bishops of Belgrade were styled as "Metropolitans of Belgrade and Srem".

 At the end of the 17th century, regions of Belgrade and Srem were separated by the outcome of the Austro-Turkish War (1683–1699), with Belgrade and Lower Srem remaining under Ottoman rule, while Upper Srem came under Habsburg rule.
 In 1708, when the autonomous Serbian Metropolitanate in the Habsburg monarchy was created (Metropolitanate of Karlovci), the Eparchy of Srem became archdiocese of the Metropolitan, whose seat was in Sremski Karlovci.
 As a result of the Austro-Turkish War (1716–1718), Lower Srem and Belgrade came under Habsburg rule.
 Two seats (Belgrade and Karlovci) were reunited from 1726 to 1739, and then separated again, following the outcome of the Austro-Turkish War (1737–1739).

-Aftef that, Eparchy of Srem remained part of Metropolitanate of Karlovci until 1920, while the Eparchy of Belgrade was returned to jurisdiction of Serbian Patriarchs of Peć.
+After that, Eparchy of Srem remained part of the Metropolitanate of Karlovci (Patriarchate of Karlovci after 1848) until 1920, while the Eparchy of Belgrade was returned to jurisdiction of Serbian Patriarchs of Peć.
 After the abolition of the Serbian Patriarchate of Peć in 1766, Eparchy of Belgrade came under jurisdiction of the Patriarchate of Constantinople.

 In 1831, Eastern Orthodox Church in Principality of Serbia gained its autonomy from the Ecumenical Patriarchate of Constantinople, and Belgrade became the seat of the archbishop who was now metropolitan of Serbia.
 In that time, territory of the archeparchy was very large and included regions of present-day eparchies of Šumadija and Braničevo.
 The Metropolitanate gained autocephaly in 1879.

 In 1920, the Metropolitanate of Belgrade merged with other Serbian ecclesiastical provinces to form united Serbian Orthodox Church.
 In the same year, region of Braničevo was separated from the archeparchy and old Eparchy of Braničevo was restored.
 In 1947, region of Šumadija was also separated from the archeparchy and new Eparchy of Šumadija was created.
 Since then, the archbishopric was reduced to the inner limits of the City of Belgrade.